TRaSH-Guides/Guides/docs/SQP/index.md

 !!!
 TIP

     - Look for the SQP you want to use.
 If you're unsure which one will fit your needs, ask in the dedicated channel.
-    - If you got any questions or need extra info about an SQP, please use the dedicated channel of that SQP to ask, so we know which SQP you're using.
+    - If you have any questions or need extra info about an SQP, please use the dedicated channel of that SQP to ask, so we know which SQP you're using.
     - Follow the setup instructions and don't skip steps.

 {! include-markdown "../../includes/support.md" !}